Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Available upon request

-Here is an example of the way to design your resume without experience:
+Here’s an example of the way to design your resume even if you have no experience

 Qualifications Summary: